FranckLab/single-layer-3D-TFM/README.md

 # single-layer-3D-TFM
 Repository for single-layer 3D TFM scripts used for measuring cellular displacements and tractions from a gel with a single bead layer imaged with epifluorescence microscopy.
 This contains the Matlab, Python, and PowerShell scripts needed to run our single-layer 3D TFM algorithm.
 This algorithm uses epifluorescence image stacks with a single layer of fluorescent micro-beads embedded at a gel surface to reconstuct 3D surface layer displacements and tractions, given approperiate material properties for the gel.
-See our paper describing this process for more details: ..........
+See our paper describing this process for more details: Hazlett, L., Landauer, A.K., Patel, M. et al. Epifluorescence-based three-dimensional traction force microscopy.
+Sci Rep 10, 16599 (2020). https://doi.org/10.1038/s41598-020-72931-6